 Instability is a constant in Fleetwood Mac.
-Since its inception in 1967, drummer Mick Fleetwood has been the only permanent member, although bassist John McVie joined almost immediately thereafter.
-And the band's classic late '70s lineup, with Christine McVie, Lindsey Buckingham and Stevie Nicks, reached its creative peak when its interpersonal relationships were at their most tumultuous.
+Drummer Mick Fleetwood is the only remaining original member of the band formed in 1967, although bassist John McVie joined almost immediately thereafter.
+And the band's classic late-'70s lineup - Christine McVie, Lindsey Buckingham, and Stevie Nicks - reached its creative peak when its interpersonal relationships were at their most tumultuous.

 "It's different every time.
-That's the way it is with this band: it's always a work in progress," Buckingham said during Saturday's sold-out show at the Wells Fargo Center, the second night of the band's first tour in more than three years.
-The 23-song, 2-and-a-half hour set favored the hits, including most of 1977's Rumours, while adding some surprises.
+That's the way it is with this band: It's always a work in progress," Buckingham said during Saturday's sold-out show at the Wells Fargo Center, the second night of the band's first tour in more than three years.
+The 23-song, 21/2-hour set favored the hits, including most of 1977's Rumours, while adding some surprises.

 In the absence of Christine McVie, who left in 1998, the core quartet added two backing vocalists and two utility musicians.
 The band, however, was at its best when at its most elemental, and Buckingham was the central force with his aggressive, impressive guitar playing and his unrestrained, often manic energy.